A SONG THAT TELLS AN INTRIGUING STORY

 GREEK-SPEAKING REFUGEES

-It is a fact that mass human migration has occurred throughout history.
-It is also a fact that these journeys spawn several stories that are then often forgotten over time.
-History also tells us that these often-overlooked displaced people soon regroup and begin building new lives in the aftermath of often-tragic events.
-As years go by, tributes to these people, the world over, are rare, but this is not the case for some of the Greek-speaking refugees of Asia Minor.
-These people are revered by a song which identifies with their journey from a war-torn Turkey and their subsequent resettlement in Greece at the end of 1922.
-The song also identifies with the story of their new lives in the poverty-stricken makeshift shelters of Drapetsona, in Greece.
+It is a fact that mass human migration has occurred throughout history, and that displaced people soon regroup and begin building new lives in the aftermath of often-tragic events.
+It is also a fact that these journeys often spawn several stories that are then often forgotten over time.
+As years go by, tributes to these people, the world over, are rare, but this is not the case for some of the Greek-speaking refugees of Asia Minor, who are remembered in a renowned Greek song known as Drabetsona.

 THE AFTERMATH OF A WORLD WAR